pbthakre/react-native-audio-recorder/README.md

 3. Since we have not published this project to the NPM registry yet, you have to install the project directly from GitHub:
 `$ npm install crowdio/react-native-audio-recorder#develop --save`

+4. Run the following command to add the package to your project:
+`$ npm react-native link`

-4. Head into the ios folder:
+4. Open the project in the ios folder:
-`$ cd ios`

-5. Open the project:
 `ProjectName.xcodeproj`

+5. Add at least one Swift file to your project, the compiler needs this to recognize the bridging

-6. Go to Project -> Target -> Build Settings -> Section "Search Paths" -> "Framework Search Paths" and add:
+5. Go to Project -> Target -> Build Settings -> Section "Search Paths" -> "Framework Search Paths" and add:
 `$(SRCROOT)/../node_modules/react-native-native-audio-recorder/ios/Frameworks`

-7. Optional - for better development experience: inhibit hundred of third-party warnings:
+6. Optional - for better development experience: inhibit hundred of third-party warnings:
 a) add the following lines to package.json:
     ```
     "scripts": {